 - Glutes, quads, and calves for walking around all day.
 These are the muscles that will take the most strain during your hikes.

 And don’t forget you need your hearts and lungs in top shape to help you with that endurance.
+See our review of the top heart rate monitor for your safety.

 Exercises that target the main muscle groups used for hiking